 Still, he’s been a fixture in the team’s top four for the past five seasons and has two Stanley Cup rings in his pocket.

 Scratching him would send a message.
 It’s the same message sending Oleksiak, Johnson or Schultz to the press box for a game would send.

 At times in the past, when the Penguins weren’t as deep on defense, their top six were never in serious danger of losing their spot in the lineup.
 Now they are.

 “There are circumstances, through the injury bug or whatever it may be, where you’re limited in that capacity, but there are other situations where you’re not,” Sullivan said.

 Sullivan, for the record, said there’s no guarantee the team would use Monday’s practice combinations in its next game Thursday night against the Vegas Golden Knights.
-That decision will probably be made Wednesday night, he said.
+That decision probably will be made Wednesday night, he said.